On tours or by yourself, eventually, you will catch yourself off-guard admiring these wonderful, full of Hoi An culturist beauty locations!

 Nestled peacefully in Cam Ha commune, Hoi An, Tra Que vegetables village is a lovely place to enjoy countryside beauty.
 This little oasis is about 3 kilometres away from the centre of Hoi on the Northwest.
 The village has 220 farming households and 130 of that number doing crop rotation and intercropping every year.
 More than 20 species of vegetables and herbs are planted in Tra Que village, all fresh and flavorful.
 From soil preparation to fertilizer, environment protecting rules are applied strictly.
 So you don’t have to worry about the vegetables’ healthiness.
 Come to Tra Que village, you will have the chance to wear the farmer’s clothes, work on the fields and taste some of the vegetables cooked.

 1. Phuc Kien (Fujian) Hall – 46 Tran Phu Str.

-Built in 1690 by Chinese merchant from Fujian, the hall remains intact to this day and is one of the most impressive buildings in Hoi An.
-In its first days, the hall was the place for Chinese ethnic group from Fujian to socialize; later it was transformed into a fane worshipping their deity Thien Hau – the goddess of sea who protects sailors from danger.
+Built-in 1690 by Chinese merchant from Fujian, the hall remains intact to this day and is one of the most impressive buildings in Hoi An.
+In its first days, the hall was the place for Chinese ethnic group from Fujian to socialize; later it was transformed into a fane worshipping their deity Thien Hau – the goddess of the sea who protects sailors from danger.
 The hall’s architecture is deeply influenced by Chinese style.